ChokoGroup/CHA-Multi-OS-Boot/README.md

 This preinstalled system images don't include any roms beside those in the offical CHA OS.

+Version 1.4 of this scripts will no longer support loading Lakka/Batocera in 1080p resolution, because Lakka needs 1 GB RAM mod to run.

 ##
 ### Quick instructions to write a new \*.img file